Arpit007/ANDI/README.md

 ## Why another Nginx Docker Image?

 There are several Nginx docker images available, but sometimes we need to tweak in the tiniest details of Nginx.
-This utility allows building Nginx from its sources with custom configuration and minimal docker image size.
+This utility allows building Nginx from its sources with custom configuration and create minimal size docker image (`19.7M`).

 <br/>